-Principal investigator: Prof. Dr. Kerstin Radde-Antweiler (ZeMKI, Universität Bremen) in cooperation with Prof. Dr. Dorota Hall (Polish Academy of Sciences)
+Principal investigator: Prof. Dr. Kerstin Radde-Antweiler (ZeMKI, Universität Bremen) in cooperation with Prof. Dr. Dorota Hall (University of Warsaw)

-Team: Marta Kołodziejska (Polish Academy of Sciences) and Łukasz Fajfer (Universität Bremen)
+Team: Marta Kołodziejska (University of Warsaw) and Łukasz Fajfer (Universität Bremen)

 Funded by the German Research Foundation (DFG)